LenesiaBrown/Sangster-Redesign-New/README.md

-**This project is a personal redesign of the Sangster International Airport website.
+# Disclaimer: This project is a personal redesign of the Sangster International Airport website.
-The logo and branding are property of MBJ Airports Limited and are used here strictly for educational and non-commercial purposes.**
+# The logo and branding are property of MBJ Airports Limited and are used here strictly for educational and non-commercial purposes.